 It's critical that you have the TWRP installer on your phone's internal storage for safekeeping.
 The reason for this is so you can permanently flash TWRP after applying the OTA update; otherwise, it will flash the stock recovery back to your system.

-Click one of the links below that corresponds with your OnePlus device, then you can move onto the next step of the guide.
+Click one of the links below that corresponds with your OnePlus device and version of Android, then you can move onto the next step of the guide.
 Make sure to save the file to the "Download" folder on your phone for easy access.

 Just like TWRP, you should have the latest Magisk installer ZIP on your phone's internal storage so you can flash it after the update is applied.
 If you skip the Magisk flash before your next boot, you may get stuck in an endless bootloop after installing the OTA update.
 Magisk needs to be flashed to patch a few things up after the update so you can boot back into Android properly.